£29.99 – £59.99

 Grow Type: Outdoor, greenhouse, or indoor

-This Afghan landrace strain was collected in Tashkurgan, an ancient centre of cannabis culture in Balkh Province, northern Afghanistan.
+This Afghan landrace was collected in Tashkurgan, an ancient centre of cannabis culture in Balkh Province, northern Afghanistan.
 Tashkurgan is a onetime Silk Road emporium that lies to the north of the Hindu Kush.
 Its other name is Kholm.
 Farmers here are renowned fo their skill in charas production, and the farmer from whom these seeds were obtained is regarded as a master of the art.

 Specific qualities of live plants at the source site in Tashkurgan were noted by the collector, namely intense black currant and berry fruit aromas.
 These transferred to the sieved resin.

-Under native conditions, the typical leaflet width of this Afghan landrace strain tends to the narrower end of the spectrum, but broad leaflets are not unusual.
+Under native conditions, the typical leaflet width of this Afghan landrace tends to the narrower end of the spectrum, but broad leaflets are not unusual.
 Within landrace populations from the wider Hindu Kush region, leaflet widths range from broad to narrow, as in authentic Chitrali and Mazari strains.
 CBD and rarer cannabinoids are likely to be exhibited.

 12 seeds, 5 seeds